 The eight canvas tents share two compost toilets which are located in separate cabanas as well as two sun showers, also in their own cabanas.

-With wild and untouched nature at your fingertips, Isla Espiritu Santo is the most idyllic location from which to embark on spectacular whale watching trips, snorkeling and hiking excursions.
+With wild and untouched nature at your fingertips, Isla Espiritu Santo is the most idyllic location from which to embark on spectacular whale watching trips, snorkelling and hiking excursions.
 The island itself has an incredible landscape, with rocky cliff faces, sugary sand beaches in hidden bays and delicate rock art left by Guaycura and Pericu Indians.

 Upon arrival at the camp, activities can be completely tailored to your family and are all guided by friendly expert naturalists.
-Camp Cecil includes all of your activities, from kayaking to snorkeling, to hiking and swimming.
+Camp Cecil includes all of your activities, from kayaking to snorkelling, to hiking and swimming.
 Swimming with sea lions and turtles is always a highlight of any trip, as well as stand-up paddle boarding at sunset.
 Bird-watching is also fantastic on the island, with blue-footed boobies, reddish egrets, herons and yellow-footed gulls often visiting.

 Sonia Bungaroo (Staff)